Master of Health Services Administration Public Health Management

 - Apply legal and ethical thinking to address complex public health conditions.

-- Explore basic epidemiology concepts and to tools to improve health services decision making.
+- Explore basic epidemiology concepts and tools to improve health services decision-making.

 - Analyze and develop strategies to manage epidemics or pandemics.

 - Manage health care organizations with keen awareness of social, economic, political and professional forces that impact the operations of the facility.